Growing trust helps flurry of Sino-German deals

 “With technology gaps in areas such as next-generation lighting, automation/robotics, environmental technologies and aerospace, we expect to see a continued move to acquire know-how in these areas,” Barclays analysts wrote in a recent note.

-Chinese appliances maker Midea Group (000333.SZ) has rapidly built a stake of above 10 percent in German industrial robot maker Kuka (KU2G.DE), while the auction for German lighting group Osram’s (OSRn.DE) Lamps unit is widely expected to be a contest between Chinese bidders.
+Chinese appliances maker Midea Group has rapidly built a stake of above 10 percent in German industrial robot maker Kuka, while the auction for German lighting group Osram’s Lamps unit is widely expected to be a contest between Chinese bidders.

 There are still pitfalls for Chinese companies buying German firms, with language and culture named as the biggest challenges in a survey of German companies and Chinese investors published by consultancy PwC last year.